-Wesley comes to WCDB with a background of 20 years in construction, with expertise in framing and finish carpentry.
+Wesley comes to WCDB with a background of 20 years in construction.
 Born and raised in Lewisburg, PA, Wesley graduated from West Chester University, where he met his wife.
-They fell in love with the town of West Chester and have been here ever since.
-When he’s not using his hands to create something out of nothing, Wesley is at home enjoying life with his wife and three young children.
+They fell in love with each other and with the town of West Chester and have been here ever since.
+When he’s not managing production for WCDB, Wesley is at home enjoying life with his wife and three young children.
 His family enjoys vacationing in the Outer Banks.
-Wesley loves coffee, diet coke, and good movies – and is most driven by his faith and desire to love others.
+Wesley is mostly driven by his pursuit of knowing Jesus, and thanks God for the creation of planet earth, coffee, diet coke, good food, and good movies – evidence that God is real and loves humans.

 How did you arrive at WCDB?
 What path brought you here?

 I arrived via Facebook.
-A friend of ours saw that West Chester Design/Build was looking for a lead carpenter and told me to check it out and here I am.
+A friend of ours saw that West Chester Design/Build was looking for a lead carpenter and told me to check it out.
+Here I am, years later, incredibly thankful to be a part of this amazing group of people that make up WCDB.

 What are you known for professionally?
 What do you have a knack for?